 Now is also the time to make sure your shop is ready to handle the increased web traffic during the holiday shopping season.
 Shoppers are impatient and won’t be willing to wait for slow-loading web pages.
 Use a page-speed performance tool like Pingdom or Google’s PageSpeed Insights to see how fast your website loads on mobile devices and desktop computers.
 These tools will also provide you with tips on how to make your website load faster.

 You’ll also want to make sure your shop is set up to ship out a large volume of orders.
 Throughout the Shopify Shop Class event, it was repeatedly recommended to use the carrier-calculated shipping rates feature, to make sure that you don’t lose money on shipping and to build customer trust.
-Since shoppers can see the most accurate shipping rates during the checkout process, they’ll know that you aren’t overcharging them on shipping.
+Since shoppers can see the most accurate shipping rates during the checkout process, they’ll know that you aren’t overcharging them for shipping.

 If you haven’t already done it, now is the time to plan your sales and new product launches for the holidays.
 She suggests that instead of doing one big sale all weekend long during Black Friday and Cyber Monday, break the holiday weekend up into different daily deals and specials.